onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-63330
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** detect when the security audit log storage medium is approaching capacity (configurable) and issue an alarm via SMS or equivalent as to allow time for proper actions to be taken to pre-empt loss of audit data.
+    The VNF **MUST** detect when its security audit log storage medium is approaching capacity (configurable) and issue an alarm.

 .. req::
     :id: R-41252